anthony-santana/Pulse-Control/README.md

 ## Using this repository

 This repository is built as an extension of Oak Ridge National Laboratory's open-source quantum framwork, XACC [LINK].
-It leverages XACC's pulse-level control functionality ...
+It leverages XACC's pulse-level control functionality as a hardware simulator for use in constructing optimized pulses.

 ## Quick Start with Docker